Disneyland Hotel Fact Sheet

 Is there high speed internet access?

 Yes.
-Broadband and wireless access (network cable provided) is available in each room.
-Wireless access is available in the lobby, pool area, and Lounge.
+Wireless access is available in each room as well as in the lobby, pool area, and Lounge.
 Internet access is free for hotel guests.

 What types of recreation are available?